Richok22/tg-app-clicker/README.md

    7. **Send url** YOU NEED TO SEND CLIENT, LOCALHOST.RUN LINK HERE
    7. **Create app url** that link open our app with telegram data

+   After that you can launch you web app with development server